top of page

 Signs of Filler Migration

-If you suspect that you may be experiencing filler migration, keep an eye out for the following signs:
+If you suspect that you may be experiencing filler migration, watch for the following signs:

 • Lumps or Bumps: These can form if the filler migrates to unintended areas.